ORP Krakowiak (1954)

 ORP Krakowiak was a Polish submarine of the Cold War era, originally the Soviet M-279, one of six Soviet M-class submarines leased to Poland.
-With a displacement of 283 tons surfaced and 353 tons submerged, its primary armament consisted of four 533 mm torpedoes launched from four internal torpedo tubes.
+With a displacement of 283 tonnes surfaced and 353 tonnes submerged, its primary armament consisted of four 533 mm torpedoes launched from four internal torpedo tubes.
 The submarine achieved a surface speed exceeding 15 knots, with a range of 4,500 nautical miles at 8 knots.

 Launched on 10 February 1951 at the Sudomekh Shipyard in Leningrad, the submarine was commissioned into the Soviet Navy on 9 June 1951, assigned to the Baltic Fleet.
 Leased to Poland in 1954, it was commissioned into the Polish Navy on 18 October 1954.
 Bearing the pennant numbers M-102, P-102, and later 303, the submarine was intensively operated until its decommissioning on 15 March 1965, after which it was scrapped.

 Design and construction

 Development of small M-class submarines began in the Soviet Union in the 1930s, with serial production of Series VI, VIbis, and XII, totaling 96 units (30 Series VI, 20 Series VIbis, and 46 Series XII).
 In the late 1930s, to expand the Soviet Navy, work started on a new small submarine design based on the Series XII.
 On 13 August 1938, the tactical-technical specifications for a larger version were approved.
 In August 1938, chief engineer Fiodor Połuszkin of the Rubin Design Bureau developed two preliminary designs, M-VI and M-VII, with M-VII selected for further development.
 This design featured a semi-double-hull structure, four torpedo tubes, a twin-shaft engine room with increased power, and enhanced range and diving depth.
 External saddle ballast tanks were detachable, enabling rail transportation.

 On 23 July 1939, the M-VII design was approved by the Soviet Navy, and the Rubin Design Bureau developed the detailed Project 96 (Series XV) documentation, finalized on 8 February 1940.
 On 31 March 1940, the keels of the first two Project 96 units, M-200 and M-201, were laid at the Sudomekh Shipyard in Leningrad.
 During World War II, 15 Series XV submarines were under construction at Sudomekh and the Krasnoye Sormovo Factory No. 112 in Gorky, with only four completed by the war's end; a total of 57 units were built by 1953, generally to the same specifications, aside from equipment upgrades.

 M-279 was constructed at Shipyard No. 196 in Leningrad (yard number 509).
 Its keel was laid on 12 October 1950, and it was launched on 10 February 1951.
 For comparison, M-236, also built at Shipyard No. 196 (yard number 355), had its keel laid on 19 February 1947 and was launched on 19 June 1948, while M-274 (yard number 504) was laid down on 29 April 1950 and launched on 18 September 1950.